-Yoshimatsu Japanese Eatery is turning 15 on February 1 and it’s still cute as a button.
+Yoshimatsu Japanese Eatery is turned 16 in February and it's still cute as a button.

 When they use Comic Sans, it's actually endearing.
 Even the toilets are cute, with hand-painted floral patterns and cats.
 A toilet photo isn't a good idea in a food article, so you'll just have to go see for yourself.

 Their hand-drawn and hand-written signs throughout the restaurant are also totes adorbs.

 The kids' menu is as cute as can be with its offerings and hand-drawn layout.
 The kids' bento ($7) makes a happy meal look miserable.
 Teriyaki chicken, edamame, panda onigiri (rice ball with seaweed made to look like a panda head), and fruits make a mad cute and Instagrammable meal.

 Mimosas ($6) and mini-beers ($2.50, also cute) are available during lunch, from 11 a.m. - 3 p.m. (beer is $0.50 more) and for happy hour, from 2 - 6 p.m.

 All cuteness aside, Yoshimatsu has evolved to offer a variety of fun Japanese dishes that are tough to find in Tucson.

 Kushiyaki, or skewers, range from $3 to $6 per skewer.
 Try them with a cold Japanese beer or sake.

 While Yoshimatsu offers a variety of traditional ramen, it also has mazemen ($9.75), a brothless ramen with ground pork, green onion, bamboo shoots, sesame seeds, nuts, and ajitama (soft boiled egg) to be mixed just before eating.